PSHE & RSE

 In September 2020 the teaching of Relationship Education became compulsory in primary schools, although many schools like Shoscombe have been teaching this for a while.
 It is important for children to be taught the building blocks of how to form healthy relationships.
 The Jigsaw scheme helps us to teach children about relationships in an age-appropriate way.
 The scheme also introduces children to how their bodies are changing inside and out as they grow up, teaching children how to stay healthy and, as they progress into key stage 2, what to expect in puberty.
 When children are in Year 6 the lessons also teach children about how babies are conceived and how they are born.

-Below are links to helpful documents about RSE in schools:
+Below are links to helpful documents about RSE in schools including our policy: